-Only the other day, I had a disheartening experience when I met my friend and former assistant, Charles F. Scott, now professor of Electric Engineering at Yale.
+Only the other day I had a disheartening experience when I met my friend and former assistant, Charles F. Scott, now professor of Electrical Engineering at Yale.
 I had not seen him for a long time and was glad to have an opportunity for a little chat at my office.
-Our conversation, naturally enough, drifted onto my turbine and I became heated to a high degree.
-"Scott," I exclaimed, carried away by the vision of a glorious future, "My turbine will scrap all the heat engines in the world."
+Our conversation naturally enough drifted on my turbine and I became heated to a high degree.
+"Scott," I exclaimed, carried away by the vision of a glorious future, "my turbine will scrap all the heat-engines in the world."
 Scott stroked his chin and looked away thoughtfully, as though making a mental calculation.
 "That will make quite a pile of scrap," he said, and left without another word!

-These and other inventions of mine, however, were nothing more than steps forward in a certain directions.
-In evolving them, I simply followed the inborn instinct to improve the present devices without any special thought of our far more imperative necessities.
-The "Magnifying Transmitter" was the product of labors extending through years, having for their chief object, the solution of problems which are infinitely more important to mankind than mere industrial development.
+These and other inventions of mine, however, were nothing more than steps forward in certain directions.
+In evolving them I simply followed the inborn sense to improve the present devices without any special thought of our far more imperative necessities.
+The "Magnifying Transmitter" was the product of labors extending through years, having for their chief object the solution of problems which are infinitely more important to mankind than mere industrial development.

-If my memory serves me right, it was in November, 1890, that I performed a laboratory experiment which was one of the most extraordinary and spectacular ever recorded in the annal of Science.
-In investigating the behavior of high frequency currents, I had satisfied myself that an electric field of sufficient intensity could be produced in a room to light up electrodeless vacuum tubes.
+If my memory serves me right, it was in November, 1890, that I performed a laboratory experiment which was one of the most extraordinary and spectacular ever recorded in the annals of science.
+In investigating the behaviour of high frequency currents I had satisfied myself that an electric field of sufficient intensity could be produced in a room to light up electrodeless vacuum tubes.
 Accordingly, a transformer was built to test the theory and the first trial proved a marvelous success.
-It is difficult to appreciate what those strange phenomena meant at the time.
-We crave for new sensations, but soon become indifferent to them.
+It is difficult to appreciate what those strange phenomena meant at that time.
+We crave for new sensations but soon become indifferent to them.
 The wonders of yesterday are today common occurrences.
-When my tubes were first publicly exhibited, they were viewed with amazement impossible to describe.
-From all parts of the world, I received urgent invitations and numerous honors and other flattering inducements were offered to me, which I declined.
-But in 1892 the demand became irresistible and I went to London where I delivered a lecture before the Institution of Electrical Engineers.
+When my tubes were first publicly exhibited they were viewed with amazement impossible to describe.
+From all parts of the world I received urgent invitations and numerous honors and other flattering inducements were offered to me, which I declined.

-It has been my intention to leave immediately for Paris in compliance with a similar obligation, but Sir James Dewar insisted on my appearing before the Royal Institution.
-I was a man of firm resolve, but succumbed easily to the forceful arguments of the great Scotchman.
+But in 1892 the demands became irresistible and I went to London where I delivered a lecture before the Institution of Electrical Engineers.
+It had been my intention to leave immediately for Paris in compliance with a similar obligation, but Sir James Dewar insisted on my appearing before the Royal Institution.
+I was a man of firm resolve but succumbed easily to the forceful arguments of the great Scotsman.
 He pushed me into a chair and poured out half a glass of a wonderful brown fluid which sparkled in all sorts of iridescent colors and tasted like nectar.
-"Now," said he, "you are sitting in Faraday's chair and you are enjoying whiskey he used to drink."
-(Which did not interest me very much, as I had altered my opinion concerning strong drink).
-The next evening I have a demonstration before the Royal Institution, at the termination of which, Lord Rayleigh addressed the audience and his generous words gave me the first start in these endeavors.
-I fled from London and later from Paris, to escape favors showered upon me, and journeyed to my home, where I passed through a most painful ordeal and illness.

-Upon regaining my health, I began to formulate plans for the resumption of work in America.
-Up to that time I never realized that I possessed any particular gift of discovery, but Lord Rayleigh, whom I always considered as an ideal man of science, had said so and if that was the case, I felt that I should concentrate on some big idea.
+"Now," said he. "you are sitting in Faraday's chair and you are enjoying whiskey he used to drink."
+In both aspects it was an enviable experience.
+The next evening I gave a demonstration before that Institution, at the termination of which Lord Rayleigh addressed the audience and his generous words gave me the first start in these endeavors.
+I fled from London and later from Paris to escape favors showered upon me, and journeyed to my home where I passed through a most painful ordeal and illness.
+Upon regaining my health I began to formulate plans for the resumption of work in America.
+Up to that time I never realized that I possessed any particular gift of discovery but Lord Rayleigh, whom I always considered as an ideal man of science, had said so and if that was the case I felt that I should concentrate on some big idea.